louis103/Dataframe-viewer/README.md

 # Dataframe-viewer
-All source code for the software this software helps you read excel and csv files and plot some interesting graphs eg scatter,histogram and bars
+All source code for the software, this software helps you read excel and csv files and plot some interesting graphs eg scatter,histogram and bars